Key takeaways

 - Repeated vomiting or bloody vomit/stool

-- Severe lethargy, abdominal pain, or bloating
+- Severe lethargy, abdominal pain, hunched posture, or bloating

 - Signs of dehydration (dry gums, sunken eyes, skin tenting—when in doubt, call)